Charles M. O'Brien

-Biography
+His years in Canada

 O'Brien was born at Bell Rapids, near Bangor, Hastings County, Ontario, to John Patrick and Matilda (née Price) O'Brien; his father perished in the sinking of the boat, the Mayflower, on the Madawaska River in 1912.
 Charles O'Brien worked in the logging and mining industries and in railroad camps.
 In 1899, he came west to Alberta while working as a laborer on the Crowsnest Pass line of the Canadian Pacific Railway.

 A dedicated socialist, he joined the Socialist Party of Canada and became a national organizer for the party, and leader of its Alberta branch.

 O'Brien was a skilled orator and author, drawing comparisons to prominent activists such as Bill Haywood, Jack London and Eugene V. Debs.

-In 1909, O'Brien ran for the Legislative Assembly of Alberta in the new Rocky Mountain constituency.
-Despite not garnering official union support, he nevertheless attracted wide support among the district's coal-miners.
+In 1909, O'Brien ran for a seat in the Legislative Assembly of Alberta in the new Rocky Mountain constituency.
+Despite not garnering official union support, he attracted wide support among the district's coal-miners.
 He was elected to the Legislative Assembly as a member of the Socialist Party of Alberta, narrowly defeating Liberal John Angus Macdonald by 32 votes.
 The first Socialist elected to the legislature, the vote "reflected a growing radicalization" among Alberta coal miners, O'Brien's core constituency.

 The local newspaper, Coleman Miner, claimed O'Brien's election was engineered by his supporters through their manipulation of the immigrant vote:

 The election just past goes to show just what little interest was taken in the affairs of the province by the thinking people, especially the votes of the Rocky riding.
 The Socialists deserve great credit for the way every man of them got out and hustled; also the supporters of the Independent who were made up of, principally, the working classes—including Dagos and Slavs who neither read, write, or speak, our language.
 These people are herded to the polls like so many cattle and voted according to instructions from their leaders who are paid well for the service rendered.
 The services of these men are always at the disposal of the highest bidder.
 Surely this is a disgraceful state of affairs, never-the-less true.